quaderno/quaderno-edd/readme.txt

 == Description ==

-Quaderno for EDD automatically sends beautiful invoices, sales receipts, and credit notes that comply with local rules in US, Canada, Australia, New Zealand, Singapore, and the European Union.
+Quaderno for EDD takes taxes off your plate by automatically calculating tax on every sale and following up with beautiful invoices or receipts, no matter where your customer is located.
+Transactions and invoices processed through Quaderno always comply with ever-changing local tax rules, including in the US, Canada, Australia, New Zealand, Singapore, and the European Union.

 https://www.youtube.com/watch?v=6PV7Ue3PoPc

-= What you would experience =
+= What you get =

-* Automatically send **beautiful invoices and sales receipts** with every order in your store.
+* **Automatic invoices, receipts, and credit notes** with every order in your store, in **multiple languages and currencies**.
-* **Send automatic credit notes** for Easy Digital Downloads refunds as well.
-* **Comply with local rules** in US, Canada, Australia, New Zealand, Singapore, and the European Union.
-* **Comply with EU VAT rules** for digital goods & services.
+* **Comply with local tax laws** in countries around the world, including the EU VAT rules for digital goods & services.
-* Send invoices in **multiple currencies and languages**.
-* **Customize your invoices** with your logo and business details.
-* **Download and print** multiple invoices as PDF documents in bulk.
+* **100% customizable invoices** to reflect your brand or add a personal touch.
-* Manage your own invoices together with invoices from Easy Digital Downloads in one place.
+* **Manage all your invoices and revenue sources** in one easy-to-use dashboard.
+* **Real-time reports of your revenue**.
+Track profits, losses, and patterns in the data to identify where your business is going strong and where it may need some TLC.

 **Setup in less than 5 minutes**.
-Easy and quick!
+Fast and easy!

-1. Download & Activate this plugin
+1. Download & activate this plugin
-2. Sign up for a Quaderno account
+2. [Sign up](https://quaderno.io/integrations/easy-digital-downloads/) for a Quaderno account
-3. Paste your API key in your site
+3. Paste your API key in your EDD site
-4. Add your personal branding to your Quaderno invoices
+4. Brand your Quaderno invoices with custom design

-**Please Note:** this plugin requires an [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) and [Quaderno](https://quaderno.io) accounts.
+**Please Note:** this plugin requires both an [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) and [Quaderno](https://quaderno.io/integrations/easy-digital-downloads/) account.

 == Installation ==